m-yamazoe/documentation/saas/compute/machine_images.rst

 **General**

-Security parameters in the form of firewall (also referred to as security group) can be chosen at the time of server launch or specified later.
+Security parameters in the form of a firewall can be chosen at the time of server launch or specified later.
+(See :doc:`Firewalls <../network/firewalls>` for more about using firewalls in enStratus).

 enStratus layers additional functionality in the form of groups and budget codes into server launch for all cloud providers; these are also selected on the General tab.